lgi-devs/lgi/docs/guide.md

     -- instance of the iterator, so following line is necessary: if not ok then iter = nil end

-To ease usage of such method, LGI avoids returning first boolean return.
+To ease usage of such method, lgi avoids returning first boolean return.
 If C function returns `false` in this case, all other output arguments are returned as `nil`.
 This means that previous example should be instead written simply as: